• Home

 • All ages (babies, toddlers, kids, teenagers, adults, elderly)

-• Walking, running, sitting, sleeping
+• Sitting, sleeping

-• Dressed in hats and costumes, with sunnies,
+• Dressed in hats, costumes, and sunglasses

-• Walking canes and umbrellas
+• Using walking canes, crutches and umbrellas

 • Different ethnicities